-One of the biggest requests I receive from parents is for read aloud suggestions for their children’s classrooms when they visit as a guest reader.
+One of the most frequent requests I receive from parents is for read aloud suggestions for their children’s classrooms when they visit as a guest reader or, nowadays, to read over Zoom.
 I’m here to help you find the perfect book to dazzle the class and make you a hero in your child’s eyes.

 When reading aloud to a group, pick a book you are comfortable with.
 I personally love reading funny books to kids because they usually get a great reaction, but I’ve included a variety of books on my list to fit different interests.
 Many are humorous, but others are poignant, sweet, and informative.
 While they may differ in subject matter and tone, all of the books on the list are entertaining and have tons of kid appeal!

 Here are a few quick tips when reading aloud to children:

 - Preview the book before reading it.
 Flipping through the pages ahead of time will give you a chance to feel more comfortable with the story and know when to pause for reactions.

 - Introduce the book to the group by sharing the title, author, or illustrator and any special connection you and your child may have with the book.

 - If another student comments that they have read the book before, you can encourage them to look for a new detail they haven’t noticed yet.